alanjeffares/super-learner/README.md

 ## File Descriptions
 * `superlearner.py` contains my implementation of the classifier.
-* `something.ipynb` is a jupyter notebook demonstrating an example usage on the fashion MNIST dataset.
+* `analysis.ipynb` is a jupyter notebook demonstrating an example usage on the fashion MNIST dataset.

 ## Usage
 Navigate to the repository folder and simply run `from superlearner import SuperLearnerClassifier` in python.